sam-pf/mcbkt-plugin/_hooks/README.md

+> A meta/_meta file---do not edit outside meta/_meta.

 # Git hooks

 The hook scripts defined here can be installed by running `install.git.hooks` (or `./install.git.hooks`).
 The scripts are installed in `../.git/hooks` as symlinks.
 Each script, if it has a correct name, will be run automatically after appropriate event is triggered.

 If the script name is not recognized, it won't be installed.